Yash-10/deconv_ztf/README.md

 ## Caveats
 - When the subdivision approach is used, `XWIN_IMAGE`, `YWIN_IMAGE`, `X_IMAGE`, and `Y_IMAGE` are all overwritten by `X_IMAGE_DBL` and `Y_IMAGE_DBL`.

+## Citation
+If you use this code in your work, please cite our paper:

+TODO

 ## License
 [MIT](https://github.com/Yash-10/deconv_ztf/blob/main/LICENSE)